-Driving down every day from Hindan, Ghaziabad — where her husband was posted to reach the school on time, picking up children on her way.
-Surmounting all obstacles and with the support of a dedicated and committed band of teachers, Sara sent the first batch of students in 1980 for the CBSE Board Exam.
-From such things was born the institution which went on to expand over the years to two more schools, two outreach programmes, one as far away as in Gujarat and three vocational training institutes for women.
+During the initial days, she used to drive down every day from Hindan, Ghaziabad — where her husband was posted — to reach the school on time while picking up children on her way.
+Surmounting all obstacles thrown her way and with the support of a dedicated and committed band of teachers, Sara sent the first batch of students for the CBSE Board Exam in 1980.
+Through such trials and tribulations was born the institution which went on to expand over the years to two more schools, two outreach programmes, one as far away as in Gujarat and three vocational training institutes for women.